 BONUS - Other funny stats :

-We were using the profile of three people :
+We were using the profiles of three people :

 Gender and seniority have an impact.
 It’s an unfair world we live in :)